 Total walking time: around 5 hours + sightseeing time.

 Take your time to explore Siena, one of Italy’s most beautiful medieval towns.
 Its heart is the perfect, shell shaped Piazza del Campo, scene of the Palio, its Palazzo Publico with pictures and frescoes including Lorenzetti’s ‘Good and Bad Government’.
 There is also a cathedral built in 1196-1216 with the remarkable Libreria Piccolomini, decorated by Pinturicchio.
 See the Medieval Duomo of black and white marble, Museo dell’Opera with Duccio’s Maestà, the list goes on and on….

 Today you first make a short train ride to Asciano, a beautiful, yet unknown, walled town.
 From here you start your walk in southern direction.
 You cross the fascinating area of hills called the Crete Senesi and you reach the Monastery of Monte Oliveto Maggiore, built in the 14th century by the Olivetan monks.
 Surrounded by a forest of cypresses, this place is world-famous for the frescoes in the courtyard painted by the 15th century painters Signorelli and Sodoma.
 Even the library and the church of the convent are architectural masterpieces.
 The walk is relatively short so there is time to visit both the charming village of Asciano and the monastery.
-You settle in one of the quiet, comfortable rooms.
-In the evening you dine in the nearby restaurant in the old entrance tower.
+You settle in a charming nearby hotel.
+In the evening you eat in the restaurant on the premises of the hotel.

 Total walking time: around 4,5 hours + sightseeing time (5,5 hours with extra option).